Manuel Isidoro Belzu

 Manuel Isidoro Belzu Humérez (4 April 1808 – 27 March 1865) was a Bolivian military officer and statesman who served as the 11th president of Bolivia from 1848 to 1855.
-Under his presidency, the current national anthem of Bolivia and flag of Bolivia were adopted.
+Under his presidency, the current national anthem and flag of Bolivia were adopted.

+He came to power in 1848 after defeating incumbent president José Miguel de Velasco's forces in the Battle of Yamparaez.
+He defeated two insurrections in 1849, a third in 1853 and a fourth in 1854.
+He retired from the presidency in 1855 and was succeeded by his son-in-law, General Jorge Córdova.
+Córdova was overthrown in 1857 and assassinated in 1861.
+Belzu led two unsuccessful rebellions against the new government in 1862 and 1864–1865 before being killed in 1865.

 Early life and education

 Belzu was born in La Paz to mestizo parents Gaspar Belzu and Manuela Humérez.
 He was educated as a youth by Franciscan friars.
 However, Belzu admired the heroes of the Spanish American wars of independence such as Simón Bolívar and José de San Martín and hoped to emulate them.
 For this reason, he decided to join Army of Liberation when he was fifteen, in hopes to join the fight against the Spanish in his homeland of Upper Peru.
 He joined the wars of independence, fighting under Andrés de Santa Cruz at Zepita (1823).
 After serving as an aide-de-camp to Agustín Gamarra, he left the Peruvian army when the latter entered Bolivia in 1828.